foss42/apidash/README.md

 - Save 💾 response body of any mimetype (`image`, `text`, etc.) directly in the `Downloads` folder of your system by clicking on the `Download` button.

 **👩🏻‍💻 Code Generation**
-- The **only** open source API client that supports advanced Dart code generation so that you can easily integrate APIs in your Dart/Flutter project or directly run it on DartPad.
+- We started out as the **only** open source API client that supports advanced Dart code generation so that you can easily integrate APIs in your Dart/Flutter project or directly run it on DartPad.
+But, now API Dash supports generation of well-tested integration codes for **JavaScript**, **Python**, **Kotlin** & various other languages.
+You can check out the [full list of supported languages/libraries](https://github.com/foss42/apidash#code-generators).

 **🌙 Full Dark Mode Support**
 - Easily switch between light mode and dark mode.